Kingxukai/linux/Documentation/misc-devices/uacce.rst

 All regions are optional and differ from device type to type.
 Each region can be mmapped only once, otherwise -EEXIST returns.

-The device mmio region is mapped to the hardware mmio space.
-It is generally used for doorbell or other notification to the hardware.
+The device mmio region is mapped to the woke hardware mmio space.
+It is generally used for doorbell or other notification to the woke hardware.
 It is not fast enough as data channel.

 The device user share region is used for share data buffer between user process